 In this article, we want to share five keys to selling that you can use any time you are pitching a potential client on your product or services.

-All of these examples are told through musical examples, but all of them are relevant to anyone if you just look at through the lens of what you do.
+All of these examples in this article involve musicians, but they’re relevant to everyone if you just look at them through the lens of what you do.